-Can an institution pay for clearances?
+Can an agency or organization pay for clearances?
 Child Abuse clearances:

-Yes, institutions can pay for child abuse history clearances by registering for a Business Partner User account using the "Organization Account access" link on the Child Welfare portal, www.compass.state.pa.us/cwis, which goes live on Dec.
+Yes, agencies and organizations can pay for Child Abuse clearances by registering for a Business Partner User account using the "Organization Account access" link on the Child Welfare portal, www.compass.state.pa.us/cwis, which goes live on Dec.
 31, 2014.
-The business account will allow institutions to purchase child abuse history clearance payment codes to be distributed to applicants or employees.
+The business account will allow organizations to purchase child abuse history clearance payment codes to be distributed to applicants or employees.
 Individual applicants or employees will then go onto the child welfare portal to apply for the clearance using the code.
 The pre-purchased codes can only be used once and allows the organization to have access to the applicant's child abuse history clearance results once those results are processed.